mhazoldt/fakebook/README.md

 ```
 git clone https://github.com/mhazoldt/fakebook.git
 ```
 4. Install dependencies.
-This needs to be run from folder that the repository was cloned to.
+This needs to be run from the folder that the repository was cloned to.
 ```
 npm install
 ```